Nexesenex/kobold.cpp/README.md

 ### Linux Usage (koboldcpp.sh automated compiler script)
 when you can't use the precompiled binary directly, we provide an automated build script which uses conda to obtain all dependencies, and generates (from source) a ready-to-use a pyinstaller binary for linux users.
 Simply execute the build script with `./koboldcpp.sh dist` and run the generated binary.
 (Not recomended for systems that already have an existing installation of conda.
 Dependencies: curl, bzip2)

+## Docker
+- The official docker can be found at https://hub.docker.com/r/koboldai/koboldcpp
+- If you're building your own docker, remember to set CUDA_DOCKER_ARCH or enable LLAMA_PORTABLE

+## MacOS
+- You will need to clone the repo and compile from source code, see Compiling for MacOS below.

+## Obtaining a GGUF model
+- KoboldCpp uses GGUF models.
+They are not included here, but you can download GGUF files from other places such as [TheBloke's Huggingface](https://huggingface.co/TheBloke).
+Search for "GGUF" on huggingface.co for plenty of compatible models in the `.gguf` format.
+- For beginners, we recommend the models [Airoboros Mistral](https://huggingface.co/TheBloke/airoboros-mistral2.2-7B-GGUF/resolve/main/airoboros-mistral2.2-7b.Q4_K_S.gguf) or [Tiefighter 13B](https://huggingface.co/KoboldAI/LLaMA2-13B-Tiefighter-GGUF/resolve/main/LLaMA2-13B-Tiefighter.Q4_K_S.gguf) (larger model).
+- [Alternatively, you can download the tools to convert models to the GGUF format yourself here](https://github.com/LostRuins/koboldcpp/releases/download/v1.69.1/koboldcpp_tools_6jul.zip).
+Run `convert-hf-to-gguf.py` to convert them, then `quantize_gguf.exe` to quantize the result.

+## Improving Performance
+- **GPU Acceleration**: If you're on Windows with an Nvidia GPU you can get CUDA support out of the box using the `--usecublas`  flag (Nvidia Only), or `--usevulkan` (Any GPU), make sure you select the correct .exe with CUDA support.
+- **GPU Layer Offloading**: Add `--gpulayers` to offload model layers to the GPU.
+The more layers you offload to VRAM, the faster generation speed will become.
+Experiment to determine number of layers to offload, and reduce by a few if you run out of memory.
+- **Increasing Context Size**: Use `--contextsize (number)` to increase context size, allowing the model to read more text.
+Note that you may also need to increase the max context in the KoboldAI Lite UI as well (click and edit the number text field).
+- **Old CPU Compatibility**: If you are having crashes or issues, you can try turning off BLAS with the `--noblas` flag.
+You can also try running in a non-avx2 compatibility mode with `--noavx2`.
+Lastly, you can try turning off mmap with `--nommap`.

+For more information, be sure to run the program with the `--help` flag, or **[check the wiki](https://github.com/LostRuins/koboldcpp/wiki).**

+## Compiling KoboldCpp From Source Code

+### Compiling on Linux (Using koboldcpp.sh automated compiler script)
+when you can't use the precompiled binary directly, we provide an automated build script which uses conda to obtain all dependencies, and generates (from source) a ready-to-use a pyinstaller binary for linux users.
+- Clone the repo with `git clone https://github.com/LostRuins/koboldcpp.git`
+- Simply execute the build script with `./koboldcpp.sh dist` and run the generated binary.
+(Not recomended for systems that already have an existing installation of conda.
+Dependencies: curl, bzip2)

 ```
 ./koboldcpp.sh # This launches the GUI for easy configuration and launching (X11 required).
 ./koboldcpp.sh --help # List all available terminal commands for using Koboldcpp, you can use koboldcpp.sh the same way as our python script and binaries.